Skip to navigation Skip to content

 Definition of a farmer

-The definition of a 'farmer' captures customers:
+The definition of a 'farmer' includes customers with:

-- who have a right or interest in land used for the purposes of a farm enterprise
+• a right or interest in land used for the purposes of a farm enterprise

-- if they have legal or equitable interest in the land.
+• a legal or equitable interest in the land.
 For example, sharefarmers (customers who have entered into an agreement to contribute resources to a farm enterprise for a share of profits)

 A customer does not need to have total financial or legal control of the farmland to meet the definition.